openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 ## Advanced
 On more advanced setups, especially those with multiple nozzles and nozzle tips, you may need to setup package compatibility and the nozzle tip changer.

-### Contact Probing Nozzle
-Some machines (e.g. the Liteplacer) have a nozzle that can sense when the nozzle tip touches down.
-The idea is to automatically stop Z down motion without having to know exactly how high a part, a feeder and/or a PCB is.
-To use this feature in OpenPNP, you can use the [ContactProbeNozzle documented on its own page](https://github.com/openpnp/openpnp/wiki/The-Contact-Probing-Nozzle).

 ### Package Compatibility
 Package Compatibility lets OpenPnP know which Nozzle Tips you want to use for each package that you'll place.
 If you want to use a Nozzle Tip for every type of package you can just select "Allow Incompatible Packages?" and OpenPnP will consider that nozzle tip to be available for all parts.
 If you want to limit the parts that a particular nozzle tip works with, just uncheck the "Allow Incompatible Packages?" checkbox and check the packages you want to enable in the table below.
 Don't forget to hit Apply.